PharminfoVienna/Retraining_Notebook/README.md

 # Retraining_Notebook
-Using Jupyter Notebooks for Re-training Machine Learning Models
+Re-training Machine Learning Models using Jupyter Notebooks

 A Jupyter Notebook is provided to generate/retrain classification models for six transporter proteins (BCRP, BSEP, OATP1B1, OATP1B3, MRP3, P-gp).
 Four different classifiers can be selected without an extensive descriptor selection and hyperparameter search as they have been pre-selected.
 An in-house data set can be combined with the available UNIVIE data set(s) to extend the chemical space of the model.